PhoenixCodec: Taming Neural Speech Coding for Extreme Low-Resource Scenarios: Method

 \subsubsection{Principle and Validation}

-This fine-tuning enforces learning of a noise- and reverberation-invariant representation at the model’s information bottleneck, improving bit allocation efficiency and yielding two benefits: (1) for clean speech, it dedicates all available bits to encoding core speech features, enhancing fidelity; (2) for noisy or reverberant inputs, it improves robustness by suppressing non-speech components.
+This fine-tuning enforces learning of a noise- and reverberation-invariant representation at the model’s information bottleneck, improving bit allocation efficiency and yielding two benefits: (1) for clean speech, it guides the model to utilize more valid codes to encode core speech features, thereby enhancing fidelity; (2) for noisy or reverberant inputs, it improves robustness by suppressing non-speech components.

 This efficient bit allocation mechanism enables our system, in the \textit{LRAC~2025 Challenge Track~1}, to achieve first place under the most demanding 1~kbps setting in both \textit{Real-world light noise and reverb} and \textit{Intelligibility in clean speech} subjective evaluations.
 The effectiveness of this strategy will be quantitatively validated in the ablation study (Section~\ref{sssec:ablation_nif}).